lhmet-forks/bigleaf/README.md

 # README #

 This repository serves as comprehensive collection of functions that can be used to calculate additional variables from EC flux data and accompanying meteorological measurements.
-All calculations are based on a 'big-leaf' representation of the the vegetation, i.e. vertical meteorological variations within the canopy are ignored and all fluxes are assumed to come from a single plane at a certain height in the canopy.
+All calculations are based on a 'big-leaf' representation of the the vegetation, i.e. vertical meteorological variations within the canopy are ignored and all fluxes are assumed to originate from a single plane at a certain height in the canopy.

 It's supposed to develop into an R-package to be put on CRAN.

-a list of functions that can be found in the package
+a list of functions that can be found in the package:

 # data filtering
 - data quality filter